Writing an Obituary (30 Free Obituary Examples & Templates)

-An obituary is a news article that reports the recent demise of a person.
-It typically accounts for that person’s life, family members, nice tributes, great achievements, and the information on the funeral service.
-The main purpose of an obituary honor and aggrandize the life of the deceased.
-It faintly guides human behavior on how to behave while alive and how to be remembered positively—also, an Obituary act as a death notice.
+It typically accounts for that personโ€™s life, family members, nice tributes, great achievements, and the information on the funeral service.
+The main purpose of an obituary honour and aggrandize the life of the deceased.
+It faintly guides human behaviour on how to behave while alive and how to be remembered positivelyโ€”also, this acts as a death notice.

-During the hard times when mourning your loved ones’ death, it may not be easy for someone to remember everything to include in the obituary.
-Death is painful to everyone, but you need to honor the dead for the last time as you mourn.
-The best thing is to use an Obituary template or an Obituary example to ensure you do not skip something important.
+During the hard times when mourning your loved oneโ€™s death, it may not be easy for someone to remember everything to include in the obituary.
+Death is painful to everyone, but you need to honour the dead for the last time as you mourn.
+The best thing is to use an Obituary template or an example to ensure you do not skip something important.
 An Obituary example or a template will help you write a clean and well-informed obituary without skipping anything.
-Remember, this is the last honor, so you need to make it perfect.
+Remember, this is the last honour, so you need to make it perfect.
 Also, it eases things for you during hard times.

-Basic contents of Obituary program template
+Basic Contents of Obituary Program Template

-The basic information of an Obituary program template includes the
+The basic information of an Obituary program template includes the:

 • Name